Table of Contents

 To share with her the state of my heart

-And I will leave my life in those hands of hers
+And I will put my life in those hands of hers

 Then she may leave me or accept me, as she prefers